riversdark/molmapnets/README.md

 > Neural networks for MolMap generated features.

-This package implements the neural network architects originally presented in the [MolMap package](https://github.com/shenwanxiang/bidd-molmap), with two important differences:
+This package implements the neural network architects originally presented in the [MolMap](https://github.com/shenwanxiang/bidd-molmap) package, with two important differences:

-- The package is written using literate programming so the implementation, testing, and documentation are all done together.
+- The package is written using literate programming so all founctionalities are written and tested in Jupyter notebooks, and the implementation, testing, and documentation are done together at the same time.
 You can find the documentation on the [package website](https://riversdark.github.io/molmapnets/).
 - The models are implemented in PyTorch.

 ## Install